dominikbraun/graph/README.md

   * Eulerian paths and cycles
   * Dijkstra's algorithm
   * Tarjan's strongly connected components algorithm
-* Optimized algorithms due to precomputing and partial evaluation.
+* Optimized algorithms due to dynamic programming and memoization.

 > Status: Work in progress.
 Multigraphs aren't supported at the moment.